abubinski/azure-aks-docs/articles/aks/migrate-from-autoscaler-to-node-auto-provision.md

 kubectl get nodeclaims
 ```

-You should see a list of nodes being created by NAP.
+You should see a list of nodes NAP is provisioning.
 This confirms that NAP is provisioning nodes in response to pending pod pressure.

 ### Clean up old autoscaling

-- If you are using managed AKS cluster autoscaler only, you have already disabled cluster autoscaler with the above steps.
+- If you're using managed AKS cluster autoscaler only, cluster autoscaler is already disabled with the above steps.
-- If you are using self-hosted cluster autoscaler installed in kube-system, scale the cluster autoscaler pods to zero and remove.
+- If you're using self-hosted cluster autoscaler installed in kube-system, scale the cluster autoscaler pods to zero and remove.

 ```
 kubectl -n kube-system scale deploy/cluster-autoscaler --replicas=0